Ventto/libshlist/README.md

 . liblist_unsafe.sh
 ```

-* Each function is independent.
-So you can copy some functions into your
+Each function is independent.
+So you can copy some functions into your script
-script without sourcing
+without sourcing.

 # Functions

 The whole function documentation is in the following library scripts:

-* `liblist.sh`: the variable assignation is required for conserving changes
+* `liblist.sh` requires variable assignation
-* `liblist_unsafe.sh`: uses `eval` special shell builtin for passing argument
+* `liblist_unsafe.sh` uses the `eval` Shell builtin for passing argument
-   by reference and set the list variable
+   by reference

 The following list enumerates all available functions: